Business Capabilities vs Business Processes: What’s the Difference?

 This is the second post in a series about the relationship between Business Process Management and Enterprise Architecture.
 In the first blog post, I covered the basics of where these two methodologies come from and why they are bound to intersect.

-Let’s take a closer look at the connection between of EA and business process management (BPM) by turning our attention to the difference between business processes and business capabilities.
+Let’s take a closer look at the connection between EA and business process management (BPM) by turning our attention to the difference between business processes and business capabilities.

 IT Cost Optimization Survey by LeanIX

 The capability is rather abstract and conceptual.
 For a given business model, it is also a concept that does not change over time.
 The business process, on the other hand, can change even within the same business model as the business evolves.
-We may want to automate some or all the steps of the process, for example, or include a check of the stock at regional or global production sites, if checking at the local factory is not successful.
+We may want to automate some or all the steps of the process, for example, or include a check of the stock at regional or global production sites if checking at the local factory is not successful.
 We can do that for all our customers or only for VIP customers with very large orders.
 All in all, a business process is much more detailed, actionable, and changeable.

 Here's one way to understand the differences at a glance: